igi33/test-brewer/README.md

 - Different question types (Checkbox, Radio, Text)
 - Categories to classify tests (Admins can manipulate categories)
 - Automatic grading of tests
-- Import and export of tests (PDF, XSLX, TXT)
+- Import and export of tests
 - Host tests in specific time interval

 ## Frameworks and Requirements